 So, what if you’re miserable, yet don’t have depression?
 What if you’re more often dissatisfied than not, yet live in a safe home with a fairly low stress level?
 What if you simply feel as if you can’t be happy because you WANT more for your life?
 And the guilt of seeming ungrateful for all your blessings makes you feel as if asking for more is “greedy”?

 And unfortunately, this becomes habit.
-An addition of sorts.
+An addiction of sorts.
 And like all addictions, change demands you decide you’re no longer going to live a particular way.

 That doesn’t mean you can’t change that, though.
 But we can counter the brain’s negativity bias — which triggers us to form stronger bad memories than good ones — by appreciating and lingering on those tiny, positive moments.
 Kind of like soaking your brain in pleasant, positive emotions.